 4.5.
-Gripper behavior
+Vacuum Gripper behavior

 Workpiece gripping/releasing is performed by changing the values of the gripper input registers.
 While the control is very simple, some behaviors deserve a better explanation.
+The Vacuum Gripper can work in two different mode: the Automatic and Advanced modes.

 4.5.1.
-Control modes
+Automatic mode